-IIASA-US scientific exchange through people
+Scientific exchange through people

 Several IIASA research scholars hold associate or full positions with universities in the US.
-These include Bruce Beck (University of Georgia), Brian Fath (Towson University), Günther Fischer (University of Maryland), Arnulf Grubler (Yale University), Warren Sanderson (Stonybrook University), Laixiang Sun (University of Maryland), and Stefan Thurner (external professor at Santa Fe Institute).
-In addition, IIASA's Fabian Wagner spent one month at Princeton University in 2013 jointly working on methane emissions.
+These include Bruce Beck (University of Georgia), Brian Fath (Towson University), Günther Fischer (University of Maryland), Arnulf Grüber (Yale University), Warren Sanderson (Stonybrook University), Laixiang Sun (University of Maryland), Stefan Thurner (external professor at Santa Fe Institute), and Fabian Wagner (Princeton University).

 Other IIASA staff hold advisory positions at universities in the US.
 IIASA Director General and CEO Professor Dr. Pavel Kabat is a member of the International Science Advisory Board of the NSF National Center on Earth Surface Dynamics at the University of Minnesota.
-Professor Dr. Nebojsa Nakicenovic, IIASA Deputy Director General/Deputy CEO, is a member of the Mitigation Board of the Global Network for Climate Solutions (GNCS) at the Earth Institute of Columbia University.
-In addition, Wolfgang Lutz, Director of IIASA's World Population Program, is a member of the Committee on Population of the US National Academy of Sciences.
-Joanne Bayer, Director of IIASA's Risk, Policy and Vulnerability Program, has served two terms on the National Science Foundation panel on decision, risk, and management sciences.
+Deputy Director General and CEO of IIASA Professor Nebojsa Nakicenovic is a member of the Mitigation Board of the Global Network for Climate Solutions (GNCS) at the Earth Institute of Columbia University.
+In addition, the Director of IIASA's World Population Program, Wolfgang Lutz, is a member of the Committee on Population of the US National Academy of Sciences.
+Joanne Bayer, the Director of IIASA's Risk, Policy and Vulnerability Program has served two terms on the National Science Foundation panel on decision, risk, and management sciences.